 - Thank the user for visiting the site

-- Explain that you’re looking for feedback and ask one to two specific questions
+- Explain why you’re looking for feedback

 - Tell the user how to submit feedback, possibly by placing a link below to a submission page